kruize/hpo-poc/examples/README.md

 * Repeat the following steps for each of the three files:
     * Raytune-oai-demo.ipynb - base demo
-    * Raytune-oai-demo-mlmd.ipynb - stores and retrives all data in a mlmd store
+    * Raytune-oai-demo-mlmd.ipynb - stores and retrieves all data in a mlmd store
-    * Raytune-oai-MR-gRPC-demo.ipynb - stores and retreives all data using the model registry api
+    * Raytune-oai-MR-gRPC-demo.ipynb - stores and retrieves all data using the model registry api

 * In the openshift console open “copy login token”:
 ![](./docs/12.png)